fluidml/fluidml/README.md

 - **Parallel Processing** - Execute the task graph parallely with multi-processing
 - **Grid Search** - Extend the task graph by enabling grid search on tasks with just one line of code
 - **Result Caching** - Task results are cached in a results store (eg: Local File Store or a MongoDB Store) and made available for subsequent runs without executing the tasks again and again
+- **Flexibility** - Provides full control on your task implementations.
+You are free to choose any framework of your choice (Sklearn, TensorFlow, Pytorch, Keras, or any of your favorite library)

 ---